BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/search-for-data.md

 ### 8. Show users their search query on the results page

-Ensure search queries are shown if entered to allow users to easily remember what they search for and adjust their search query if required.
+Display search queries alongside search results to allow users to easily remember what they searched for and to easily adjust their search query if required.

 <div class="image-container">

 ![Search terms displayed on search results page in a geospatial data portal](../../_media/search-for-data/search-terms.png)

-*Search terms can be displayed on the results page, so that users don't have to remember what they searched for*
+*Search terms can be displayed on the results page so that users don't have to remember what they searched for.*

 </div>